statengeneraal/laws-markdown/verdrag/air/service/agreement/between/the/kingdom/of/the/netherlands/and/the/etc/BWBV0005857/README.md

 ####Aviation Security

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 01-05-2015

 1. The Contracting Parties reaffirm, consistent with their rights and obligations under international law, that their mutual obligations to protect the safety of civil aviation against acts of unlawful interference forms an integral part of this Agreement.
-Without limiting the generality of their rights and obligations under international law, the Contracting Parties shall act specifically in conformity with the provisions of the [Convention on Offences and Certain Other Acts Committed on Board Aircraft](../../../../../../../../../../../../../../verdrag/convention/on/offences/and/certain/other/acts/committed/on/board/aircraft/BWBV0004659/README.md), signed at Tokyo on 14 September 1963, the [Convention for the Suppression of Unlawful Seizure of Aircraft](../../../../../../../../../../../../../../verdrag/convention/for/the/suppression/of/unlawful/seizure/of/aircraft/BWBV0004424/README.md), signed at The Hague on 16 December 1970, the [Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation](../../../../../../../../../../../../../../verdrag/convention/for/the/suppression/of/unlawful/acts/against/the/safety/of/etc/BWBV0003604/README.md), signed at Montreal on 23 September 1971, its [Supplementary Protocol for the Suppression of Unlawful Acts of Violence at Airports Serving International Civil Aviation](../../../../../../../../../../../../../../verdrag/protocol/for/the/suppression/of/unlawful/acts/of/violence/at/airports/etc/BWBV0002152/README.md), signed at Montreal on 24 February 1988, the [Convention on the Marketing of Plastic Explosives for the Purpose of Detection](../../../../../../../../../../../../../../verdrag/convention/on/the/marking/of/plastic/explosives/for/the/purpose/of/etc/BWBV0003003/README.md), signed at Montreal on 1 March 1991, and any other convention on aviation security to which the Contracting Parties shall become party.
+Without limiting the generality of their rights and obligations under international law, the Contracting Parties shall act specifically in conformity with the provisions of the Convention on Offences and Certain Other Acts Committed on Board Aircraft, signed at Tokyo on 14 September 1963, the Convention for the Suppression of Unlawful Seizure of Aircraft, signed at The Hague on 16 December 1970, the Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, signed at Montreal on 23 September 1971, its Supplementary Protocol for the Suppression of Unlawful Acts of Violence at Airports Serving International Civil Aviation, signed at Montreal on 24 February 1988, the Convention on the Marketing of Plastic Explosives for the Purpose of Detection, signed at Montreal on 1 March 1991, and any other convention on aviation security to which the Contracting Parties shall become party.
 2. The Contracting Parties shall provide upon request all necessary assistance to each other to prevent acts of unlawful seizure of civil aircraft and other unlawful acts against the safety of such aircraft, their passengers and crew, airports and air navigation facilities, and any other threat to the security of civil aviation.
 3. The Contracting Parties shall, in their mutual relations, act in conformity with the standards of aviation security and, in so far as they are applied by them, the Recommended Practices established by the International Civil Aviation Organization and designated as Annexes to the Convention.
 They shall require that operators of aircraft of their registry, operators who have their main place of business or permanent residence in their Territory, and the operators of airports in their Territory, act in conformity with such aviation security provisions.
 In this paragraph, the reference to aviation security Standards includes any difference notified by the Contracting Party concerned.
 4. Each Contracting Party shall ensure that effective measures are taken within its Territory to protect aircraft, to screen passengers and their carry-on items, and to carry out appropriate checks on crew, cargo (including hold baggage) and Stores prior to and during boarding or loading, and that those measures are adjusted to meet any increased threat.
 Each Contracting Party agrees that its Designated Airline(s) shall be required to observe the aviation security provisions referred to in paragraph 3 above, required by the other Contracting Party for entrance into, departure from, or while within the Territory of that other Contracting Party.
 Each Contracting Party shall also act favorably upon any request from the other Contracting Party for reasonable special security measures to meet a particular threat.